-We have developed a technique where, for the first time, the sheet's stress-strain response can be measured along non-linear multiaxial paths.
+We are developing a technique where the sheet's stress-strain response can be measured along non-linear multiaxial paths.
 This provides unique data on how the multiaxial flow surface changes with plastic strain, and this can be used to modify materials models used by industry.
 Concurrently, we also measure the evolving crystallographic texture of the sheet and the surface roughness, to develop a microstructural understanding of the materials' deformation response.

 The tensile multiaxial yield surface of 5754 aluminum alloy sheet was measured from initial yield up to failure for the first time.
-The initial shape of the surface closely approximates an ellipse, as predicted by most plasticity models of forming.
-However, as the strain levels increase to levels typical of forming (5 % to 20 % plastic strain), the locus evolves asymmetrically, and an apex forms in the direction of balanced biaxial (BB) straining.
-At the highest strain levels, the error between the predicted and the measured flow stresses exceeds 25%.
+The initial shape of the surface closely approximates an ellipse, as predicted by most plasticity models for forming.
+However the balanced biaxial strain path results in unequal biaxial stresses, contrary to the plasticity models.
+At the highest strains the biaxial stresses become balanced.
+Also of note is that the plane strain behavior is not symmetric between the rolling and transverse directions.